b2c

 What are C2B and C2C?

-1. C2C: Consumer-to-Consumer – Consumer to Consumer website serves as a mediator amongst the clients and provides an opportunity to sell and buy products directly.
+1. C2C: Consumer-to-Consumer – The Consumer-to-Consumer website serves as a mediator amongst the clients and provides an opportunity to sell and buy products directly.
 Through C2C, consumers can sell their cars and rent a room.
 Example: OLX, Airbnb.

 2. C2B: Consumer to Business – These are not very popular in contrast to other business models.
 In this, customers offer products and services to companies.
 Example: Surveyscout.